silvioputak/react-tutorial/README.md

-# Getting Started with Create React App
+# This is my first React app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+### 'npm install'

+When you clone the project, this is the first thing you need to do.

 ### `npm start`